mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

 <img src="https://user-images.githubusercontent.com/31917400/44589197-ccaff880-a7af-11e8-8989-9bb3e89718db.jpg" />

  - When a file is loaded into HDFS, it's splittd into chunks called **blocks**.
 Each block is still big(the default is **64mb**) and given an unique name such as **blk_1, blk_2..**.
 For example, assuming my file is 150 mb, the first and second block is 64mb, 64mb, then the third block is 22mb.
 As the file is uploaded, each block will get stored on one **node** in the cluster.
-   - There is a software called **Damon** running on each of the machine in the cluster and we call them the **Data-Node**.
+   - There is a software called **Daemon** running on each of the machine in the cluster and we call them the **Data-Node**(slave).
    - We need to know which blocks make up the original file.
-That is handled by separate machine, running **Damon** called the **Name-Node**.
+That is handled by separate machine, running Daemon called the **Name-Node**(master).
    - The information is stored on the **Name-Node** is called **metadata**.

 > [Daemon]
- - When running MapReduce job, we submit the job to what's called the **Job-tracker** which splits the work into **Mappers & Reducers**.
-Those Mappers and Reducers will run on the other cluster nodes.
+ - `When running MapReduce job, we submit the job to what's called the **Job-tracker** which splits the work into **Mappers & Reducers**(running on the other cluster nodes).` ????????
- - Running the actual **Map & Reduce** task is handled by a daemon called the **task-tracker**, a software running on each of these nodes.
-Since the task-tracker(daemon) runs on the same machine as the Data-Node, the Hadoop framework will be able to have the **Map_tasks** work directly on the pieces of data sorted on that machine which saves lots of network traffic.
+ - Running the `actual Map & Reduce task` is handled by a **task-tracker**(Daemon), a software running on each of these nodes.
+Since the task-tracker runs on the same machine as the Data-Node, the Hadoop framework will be able to have the **Map_tasks** work directly on the pieces of data sorted on that machine which saves lots of network traffic.
- - By default, Hadoop uses an **HDFS block** as the input split for each Mapper.
-It'll try to make sure a **Mapper** works on the data on the same machine.
-But what about Reducer??
+ - By default, Hadoop uses an **HDFS block** as the input-split for each Mapper.
+It'll try to make sure a [Mapper] works on the data on the same machine. `But what about Reducer??`

 > [failure]
- - In case of Data-Node-failure, Hadoop replicates each block 3 times. so if a single node fails, it's ok coz we have 2 other copies of the block on other nodes.
+ - In case of Data-Node-failure, Hadoop replicates each block **3 times**. so if a single node fails, it's ok coz we have 2 other copies of the block on other nodes.
- - The Name-Node is smart enough to rearrange to have those blocks re-replicated on the cluster. but what if the Name-Node fails, burst into flame?
+ - The **Name-Node** is smart enough to rearrange to have those blocks re-replicated on the cluster. but what if the Name-Node fails, burst into flame?
-   - **data, entire cluster become inaccessible**
+   - **data, entire cluster become inaccessible**.
-   - **we lost the metadata forever** (we still have blocks but we can't see which block belongs to which file)
+   - **we lost the metadata forever** (we still have blocks but we can't see which block belongs to which file).
    - That's why we configure our **Name-Node** not only on its own hard drive, but also somewhere on a network file system(NFS) which is a method of mounting a remote disk.
-As a better alternative, people configure two **Name-Nodes** so that it is not a single point of failure in most production clusters
+As a better alternative, people configure two **Name-Nodes** so that it is not a single point of failure in most production clusters.
      - Active Name-Node
      - Standby Name-Node